 and this headboard in the above bench?
 At first glance I hope you couldn’t tell it was a cabinet.

 This is how it all started.
 I had these two pieces stored in the garage, and I noticed they were about the same size.
 I brought them out to the driveway to see if a headboard entryway bench could be made from these pieces.

 This is during the dry fit stage.
 I cut some 1x’s for the seat, and some 2×2’s for the front legs.

 The board near the back had to be notched to fit around the headboard.
 I basically drew it out the same as I did the seat on this corner bench.
-(I put the board on the ground and drew around the legs.)
+(I put the board on the ground and drew around the legs of the headboard entryway bench.)

 Because I know from experience that the handy board used on cabinets doesn’t paint very well, I cut a thin piece of plywood to give a more finished look on the end of the bench.

 In this picture you can see a step that I haven’t explained yet.
 The kitchen cabinet was about 1 ¼ inches more narrow than the headboard.
 I used some plywood on either side to fill in the empty area.

 This is with the thin plywood in place.
 I secured it with Gorilla Wood Glue and my nail gun.
 You can see I patched the slat areas on the headboard.

-If the cabinet doors had horizontal lines routered, I may have kept them on, but because they had vertical lines, I decided to remove them and patch all the holes where the hinges had been.
+If the cabinet doors had horizontal lines routed, I may have kept them on, but because they had vertical lines, I decided to remove them and patch all the holes where the hinges had been.
+The headboard entryway bench is coming together nicely!

 I like to take pictures of the paint with the project so I can remember what I used.
 In this case it was the $7 gallon of Porter Paint I got at the ReStore.
 I have bought 3 gallons total, and should have bought more.
-It mixes up a great batch of the DIY chalky paint to use as a primer.
+It mixes up a great batch of DIY Chalky Paint Primer

 TIP: Remember to paint the underside and backs of your projects for a more finished look.